By: Edward Parker, Enterprise Sales Manager, Hitachi Environment Business Division – North America

-If you operate a last mile fleet (LMF), experts recommend that you start planning now or you’ll miss the opportunity to reap the benefits of early adoption in the transition to electric vehicles (EVs).
-Here’s an in-depth look at the many advantages, as well as the steps involved in facilitating the transition.
+If you operate a last mile fleet (LMF), we recommend you start planning now to reap the benefits of early adoption in the transition to electric vehicles (EVs).
+This article looks at the many advantages as well as the steps involved in facilitating the transition.

 Now is a pivotal time for commercial fleets.
 This is especially true of LMFs — because of their relatively short daily hauls and return-to-depot patterns, they stand to benefit most from the current state of battery technology.
 State-of-the-art lithium-ion batteries for vehicle energy storage can provide around 100-150 miles for a 14,000-20,000 pound (class 4-5) gross vehicle weight truck under adverse (cold) conditions. ¹What’s more, EVs achieve their best fuel economy during the stop-and-go driving habits typical of LMFs. ²For those LMF operators willing and able to invest, a historic opportunity exists for vaulting ahead of the competition.
 As a recent U.S. Department of Energy publication ³noted, early adopters may benefit from a number of advantages, including: